basho/yokozuna/docs/INSTALL.md

 Official Packages
 ----------

+**WARNING**: The 2.0.0pre5 preview is very out of date as of the 0.12.0 release and thus the latest documentation will lead you astray.
+It is recommended to use the source package for now until a more up-to-date official package is cut.

 The current Riak 2.0 preview (riak-2.0.0pre5) comes bundled with Yokozuna.
 It is the same as the 0.11.0 release minus the new security feature.